WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 #### Cross-Origin Support

-Data for automatic beacons can only be set by documents that are same-origin to the mapped URL of the fenced frame config.
-However, cross-origin documents in child iframes of the main ad frame can still send automatic beacons, if the document and the data are **both** opted in.
+Documents that are cross-origin to the mapped URL of the fenced frame config of the main ad frame can send automatic beacons if **both** it and the root ad frame are opted in.

+The root frame opts in by being served with the response header `Allow-Cross-Origin-Event-Reporting: true`.

-A cross-origin document will be considered opted into sending automatic beacons if it is served with the response header `Allow-Fenced-Frame-Automatic-Beacons: true`.
+A cross-origin document opts in by being served with the response header `Allow-Fenced-Frame-Automatic-Beacons: true`.

-To opt in the data, the dictionary passed into `setReportEventDataForAutomaticBeacons` takes an optional `crossOriginExposed` boolean that defaults to false.
+To use data for cross-origin automatic beacons, the dictionary passed into `setReportEventDataForAutomaticBeacons` takes an optional `crossOriginExposed` boolean that defaults to false.
 If set to true, the automatic beacon data can be used if a cross-origin document wants to send an automatic beacon and is opted in.
 A document will use the data of the first ancestor frame that has automatic beacon data registered for the event type being sent.

 ```
 window.fence.setReportEventDataForAutomaticBeacons({